OHDSI/Authenticator/README.md

 ## PROXY authentication modes
 The proxy mode means that your application is deployed on an environment behind a proxy.
-This proxy takes full responsibility of the authentication, and transfer to us only a access token in a request header.
+This proxy takes full responsibility for the authentication, and transfer to us only an access token in a request header.
 This mode is currently implemented for IAP(Identity-Aware Proxy) https://cloud.google.com/iap/

 ### Configuration

-- `security.authentication.mode` specifies authentication mode. `PROXY` values activates proxy mode
+- `security.authentication.mode` specifies authentication mode. `PROXY` value activates proxy mode
 - `security.googleIap.cloudProjectId` specifies project id of the Google cloud platform https://cloud.google.com/resource-manager/docs/creating-managing-projects
 - `security.googleIap.backendServiceId` specifies backend service id for Google cloud platform https://cloud.google.com/load-balancing/docs/backend-service